jalnor/GitJenkinsIntegration/README.md

 # GitJenkinsIntegration
-This is a SPring Boot app with git and jenkins integration
+This is a Spring Boot app with git and jenkins integration